|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 NAM surface for Thursday

-Wednesday looks like a potential event to the west and south of here, which could also lead to an storm observation day.
+Wednesday looks like a potential event to the west and south of here, which could also lead to an storm photography day.
 The best parameters may be in eastern Oklahoma, which is a little too far to drive considering an event may take place here at home the next day.
 Stay tuned!

 UPDATES: stormhighway.com Facebook Page